pbun206/qtai/README.md

 # Run Qtai with all collections
 qtai run
 # or qtai r...
-# Run Qtai with collections with the word "files"
+# Run Qtai with collections with the substring "fil"
-qtai run "files"
+qtai run "fil"
 # Run Qtai with collections that is exactly "files"
 qtai run -s "files"
 # Run Qtai with a specific runner
 qtai run -s "files" -r 'hx $1'
-# Run Qtai with a TUI menu rather than using gui menu
+# Run Qtai with a TUI menu rather than using GUI menu
 qtai terminal-run -s "files" -r 'hx $1'
 ```

 # Configuration File